jimktrains/k5/README.md

 k5
 --

 An experimental language to play with some ideas I've had.
 The goal would be to compile to a mostly-native format.
 I'm thinking something more bare-bones than the JVM that just provides some "little" things like memory and process management along with the standard library.
+However, the runtime should be much lighter than V8/SpiderMonkey or the JVM.
+I'm thinking more along the lines of the p-code and m-code (from pascal and modula) VMs.

 Ideas
 * Static Types